 I am what I am.
 And I do what I do.

-But after 20 years in professional work environments…
+But after over 20 years in professional work environments…

 What is it I am really good at?

 This is the question I continually ask myself now that I am over 40.

 I have never succeeded in starting a “real career”, in choosing a “proper profession”.

 As long as I can remember, I have always been curious, always said yes to new challenges and dived into adventures.

 If you´re looking for a common thread, I have been working in film for most of that time.

 As a writer, director, producer, editor, dop, photographer and actor.

 But I also teach in schools, and universities.
 I have founded and run cultural organisations, organised and curated exhibitions, parties, festivals and other social and political gatherings.
 I have written and published two books, I ran my own restaurant and I live on and operate a converted farm, offering accommodations and event spaces.

 But none of those things has turned out to be my sole passion.